Levak/RoleKeeper/README.md

  - `!refresh`, will crawl the server member list again to find members without any role and assign one if a team captain is found;
- - `!create_teams`, based on `members.csv`, create all the team roles in advance (optional).
-This can be helpful when `members.csv` is incomplete and contains invalid Discord ID, but the teams are, allowing manual role-assigning by a referee.
+ - `!create_teams`, based on `members.csv`, creates all the team roles in advance (optional).
+This can be helpful when `members.csv` is incomplete and contains invalid Discord ID while teams are correct, allowing manual role-assigning by a referee.

 ## How to install